 What we're trying to say is: Shibuya is a very convenient place to stay in if you're visiting Japan from overseas!
 We don't expect you to just take our word for it, of course, which is why in this article, you'll be hearing from three foreign visitors who know Japan very well about their top reasons for staying in Shibuya during their trips!

-Reason 1: Shibuya is highly accessible and great for business trips as there are plenty of facilities to accommodate both business and personal interests
+Reason 1: Shibuya is highly accessible and great for business trips

 "Plenty of companies conduct their business in large smart buildings, and many office towers here are newly built as well.
 Since a lot of business negotiations take place in Shibuya, I tend to stay around this area when I'm on a business trip.
 If I stay in a hotel near the station, I may even be able to walk to my business partner's office.
 How convenient is that, right?
-Some negotiations are conducted in Roppongi, and for those I'll just take a taxi from Shibuya and reach the location in a jiffy.
+Some negotiations are conducted in Roppongi, and for those, I'll take a taxi from Shibuya and reach the location in a jiffy.

-The scramble crossing during early morning?
+The scramble crossing during the early morning?
 That's something unique only those who stayover at Shibuya can experience indeed!
 Refreshing yourself fully during your personal time will get you ready to produce better results when it's time to do business.
 Therefore, if you're a business person here in Tokyo with several deals to strike, staying in Shibuya may prove to be a valuable strategy!

 Reason 2: Shibuya is where you can feel the metropolitan power of Tokyo!

-Yes, Shibuya is definitely one of the most "powerful" towns of Japan - in terms of people power, at least!
+Yes, Shibuya is definitely one of Japan's most "powerful" towns - in terms of people power, at least!
 The scramble crossing in front of Shibuya Station mentioned early, for example, sees up to 3,000 people traversing the intersection at once and is often cited as a symbol of Shibuya's dynamic drive.
 So if you stay in Shibuya, you'll be able to feel and absorb that power for yourself all day long!